 Important travel documents: The documents you should always have with you are your passport, driver’s license and visas (if needed).
 Don’t forget your credit or debit card and bring some of the currency used at your destination.
 Multi-currency prepaid cards are a great alternative.
-They have better exchange rates, lower to no fees and usually don’t charge to withdraw money abroad.
+They have better exchange rates, lower to no fees and usually don’t charge for withdrawing money abroad.

-Other musts include your travel insurance and your EHIC if you’re in Europe, as well as your travel itinerary and boarding pass (on both phone and printed).
-To pass the time on the flight, bring a travel guide and a map with you and make a list of the things you’d like to do and see.
+Another must is to include your travel insurance and your EHIC if you’re in Europe, as well as your travel itinerary and boarding pass (on both phone and printed).
+To pass the flight time, bring a travel guide and a map with you and make a list of the things you’d like to do and see.

 Toiletries: Make sure all of your travel minis are in containers under 100ml (you can buy these yourself and fill them with your everyday products).
 If you run out of space, leave the cheapest items as you can easily buy them later.

 While many items might seem essential to bring along, that’s probably not the case.
-Ask yourself before packing something if it’s essential to your trip.
+Ask yourself before packing something if it’s essential for your trip.
 If not, then there is a high likelihood that you can leave it behind.
-Same applies to the ‘just in case’ items.
+The same applies to the ‘just in case’ items.
 My advice would be to leave them.
-The exception applies to a small first aid kit, which we all hope not to have to use, but is in my opinion essential.
+The exception applies to a small first aid kit, which we all hope not to have to use, but is, in my opinion, essential.

 That extra outfit you’ve just thrown in (in case you get invited to a fancy dinner) – take it out.
 You can always jazz up another outfit with a piece of costume jewellery or a belt.
 These items are much lighter and more likely to be used.

-That extra pair of shoes, spare t-shirt, additional swimsuit?
+That extra pair of shoes, a spare t-shirt, an additional swimsuit?
 Take them all out.
 The likelihood is you won’t need them and will end up wearing them just for the sake of it.